Agency for Japanese brands launching in the US

 APAC industrials and technical B2B into the US.

 The pillar piece.
-How keiretsu-adjacent industrials, Korean technical B2B, and broader APAC operators rebuild the US-facing surface for category, outcome, and peer set.
+How keiretsu-adjacent industrials, Korean technical B2B, and broader APAC operators rebuild the US website, deck, and sales material for category, outcome, and peer set.

 Corridor